LorenzoRottigni/md-documentations/machine-learning/udemy-bootcamp/06-seaborn/06-seaborn.md

 sns.despine(top=True, bottom=True)
 ```

-Using plots parameters it's possible to customize the plots even more:
+Using plots parameters is possible to customize the plots even more:

 ```
 sns.lmplot(